-If you’re feeling in the dark over what laws you and your Utah tenants must follow, then you’ve come to the right place!
+If you’re feeling in the dark over what laws you and your Utah tenants must follow, then you’ve come to the right place to learn about Utah landlord-tenant law!

-As we all know, being a landlord comes with the responsibility of having legally compliant rental units.
-However, landlord-tenant laws are meant to protect the rights of both landlords and their tenants.
+As we all know, being a landlord comes with the responsibility of having legally compliant rental units once the rental agreement is signed.
+However, Utah landlord-tenant laws are meant to protect the rights of both landlords and their tenants when it comes to their rental unit.
 It’s a two-way street, and knowing each side of the legal expectations will only benefit you in the long run.

-Understanding Utah’s rental laws can make all the difference between a smooth rental ownership experience vs conflicts that are quick to spiral into costly legal trouble.
-Luckily, Alliance Property Management can help!
+Understanding the Utah landlord-tenant laws can make all the difference between a smooth rental ownership experience vs conflicts that are quick to spiral into costly legal trouble.
+Make sure the rental agreement includes the specifications of all the regulations the tenant must follow.

-The following is an overview of Utah’s landlord-tenant law:
+The following is an overview of Utah’s landlord-tenant law for Utah landlords:

 Required Landlord Disclosures in Utah

-Under landlord-tenant law, a Utah landlord is required to provide certain information about their rental properties prior to having prospective tenants sign their lease agreement.
+Under the local landlord-tenant laws, a Utah landlord is required to provide certain information about their rental properties prior to having prospective tenants sign their rental agreement.
+If a landlord fails to provide these disclosures, they're liable to either legal lease termination or a lawsuit.
 In the state of Utah, there are 4 mandatory disclosures:

 - Lead-based paint.
 If your property was built after 1978, then you are legally required to inform renters of the presence of lead-based paint due to the health risks it poses